kiemlicz/ambassador/README.md

 # Ambassador
 [![Build status](https://travis-ci.org/kiemlicz/ambassador.svg?branch=master)](https://travis-ci.org/kiemlicz/ambassador)

-Automated netboot&provisioning server
+Automated netboot&provisioning server, [Foreman](https://www.theforeman.org/) and [Salt](https://www.theforeman.org/) based.

 ## Rationale
 Any setup takes time, practically it is never one-time action.
-Updates break sometimes, anything breaks at some point - sometimes it's better to wipe everything/some part out and start over.
-Unfortunately as some setup work had already been done such solution may not be sensible.
 Maintaining multi-node environments is cumbersome (configuration synchronization, duplicated installation process).
 Sometimes it would also be useful to keep your favourite os hacks/tips/tricks in structured manner (like in some configuration management solution)
+Moreover updates sometimes break, anything breaks at some point - then it _may be_ better to wipe everything/some part out and start over.
+Unfortunately as some setup work had already been done such solution may be too radical.

-Setup any environment: dev, prod, work, home using Salt (SaltStack's) and PXE booting (the Foreman's).
+Setup any environment: dev, prod, work, home using Salt and PXE booting (the Foreman's).

 Will aim to be both Linux&Windows friendly.